google-gemini/generative-ai-python/README.md

 ![Python support](https://img.shields.io/pypi/pyversions/google-generativeai)
 ![PyPI - Downloads](https://img.shields.io/pypi/dd/google-generativeai)

 The Google AI Python SDK is the easiest way for Python developers to build with the Gemini API.
 The Gemini API gives you access to Gemini [models](https://ai.google.dev/models/gemini) created by [Google DeepMind](https://deepmind.google/technologies/gemini/#introduction).
-Gemini models are built from the ground up to be multimodal, so you can reason seamlessly across text, images, and code.
+Gemini models are built from the ground up to be multimodal, so you can reason seamlessly across text, images, code and audio.

 ## Get started with the Gemini API
 1. Go to [Google AI Studio](https://aistudio.google.com/).